Ryan-L-Allred/Black-Belt-Magic/README.md

 A significant lesson I learned was the value of planning everything before getting started and setting up a solid framework for the project before delving in to the details.
 Because of this, I had no issues with time management and realized my vision exactly the way I wanted it.

+## Installation

+Clone the repository to the desired location on your machine.
+Using the terminal, navigate to the new Black-Belt-Magic directory, install NPM and then serve using the commands:

+npm install
+npm start
+This will serve the application at http://localhost:3000/

+Secondly you will need to serve the API.
+The repository is named Black-Belt-Magic-api.
+Clone it to your machine and then serve using:

+json-server database.json -p 8088
+Now navigate to http://localhost:3000/ in your browser and enjoy!